Identity area

 Finding aids

-The first section of the catalogue is a general listing of boxes 1-672; this was created by NLW.
-The second and third parts of the catalogue are detailed descriptions of boxes 1-110 and 111-194 respectively; these were created by staff of the BBC Registry in Cardiff and cover the first four donations.
-Boxes 673-1011 remain uncatalogued.
+The first part of the catalogue is a general listing of boxes 1-672; this was created by NLW.
+The second and third parts of the catalogue include detailed descriptions of boxes 1-110 and 111-194 respectively; these were created by BBC Registry staff in Cardiff and they cover the first four deposits.
+Boxes 673-1011 are uncatalogued.

 A hard copy of the catalogue is available in the Reading Room.